U.S. Dollar Falls Against Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The U.S. dollar weakened against the other major currencies in the Asian session on Monday.
+BRUSSELS (dpa-AFX) - The U.S. dollar weakened against the other major currencies in the Asian session on Thursday.

 Copyright RTT News/dpa-AFX